vtex/xpt/README.md

 ### Routes

-Suppose we want the `partner.theme` app to declare a new route.
-A new URL that can be accessed, providing some specific template.
+Suppose we want the `partner.theme` app to declare a new route, a new URL that can be accessed providing some specific template.
 The `store` builder gives us that power via the `routes.json` file.

 ```txt
 .